 This makes sense when we accept that neither God nor the Holy Spirit are separate from us in any meaningful way.
 You could call them “interest” and “attention” and not diminish either.
 It is not necessary to understand this intellectually.
 It doesn’t have to make sense anymore than understanding how electricity works is necessary in order to flick a switch and have the room fill with light.

-Nothing is required to access God and the Holy Spirit, other than a real willingness.
-I say “real” because it is always possible to say we are willing when we are not yet.
+Nothing is required to access God and the Holy Spirit, other than genuine willingness.
+I say “genuine” because it is always possible to say we are willing when we are not.
 It behooves us to be honest in this regard.
-If we are not ready to know God and if we say that gently and clearly and without worry, then we will discover that our unreadiness has been undone for us.
+If we are not ready to know God, and if we say that gently and clearly and without worry, then we will discover that our unreadiness has been undone for us.
 There is tremendous power is honesty.
 It, too, is the Holy Spirit.

 The only thing we need to do with respect to chronological time is not get hung up on it.
-We need to use it according to its use.
-No more and no less.
+We need to use it according to the purpose of awakening, which is to say, to remembering that we are not apart from God.
+Time can be put to learning.
 When I need to clear deadwood I use a chainsaw.
 I don’t head into the forest with a spoon.
-The saw does what I direct it to do.
+The saw does what I ask it to do, which is why and how it was made.
 I don’t pretend it has a mind of its own.
-It has the power I allow it to have.

 Time is but the stream I go a-fishing in.
 I drink at it; but while I drink I see the sandy bottom and detect how shallow it is.
 Its thin current slides away, but eternity remains.

-Chronological time is a tool used within eternity.
+Thus, chronological time is a tool that can be used within eternity to remember eternity.
 It can be used helpfully or unhelpfully.
 We can project onto it qualities it does not have.
 It can gently facilitate awakening or impede it altogether.
 The choice is ours.